-Twitter’s been busy since its first tweet in March 2006, as it recently filed for an IPO and has boasted over 50 million tweets per day.
-In the last seven years, Twitter has become a social network with its own unique language -- and rightfully so.
-After all, when you only have 140 characters to say what you mean, every word counts.
+Twitter has become a social network with its own unique language — and rightfully so.
+After all, when you only have 280 characters to say what you mean, every word counts.

 This, my friends, is why marketers need to be well-versed in the language of Twitter.

-When I found myself heading for Google every time I checked out my Twitter feed, I knew it was time to start writing some definitions down so I could learn the language myself ... so that's exactly I did.
+When I found myself heading for Google every time I checked out my Twitter feed, I knew it was time to start writing some definitions down so I could learn the language myself, so that's exactly what I did.
 And what kind of inbound marketer would I be if I didn’t share this great content with you too?

-When you want to “tag” someone in a tweet or direct message on Twitter, you can do so by mentioning them using their Twitter username (like @MaggieHibma).
+When you want to “tag” someone in a tweet or direct message on Twitter, you can do so by mentioning them using their Twitter username.
 Add this mention in and they’ll get a notification that you’ve done so in the “Mentions” section of their account.
 Essentially, this is used to have conversations with people on Twitter.

 Forbes defines bots as “a social networking account powered by artificial intelligence.”
-Bots are different than trolls because they aren’t people -- they’re scripts written by people, waiting to pounce.
+Bots are different from trolls because they aren’t people — they’re scripts written by people, waiting to pounce.
 But every once in a while, you’ll stumble across bots that are created to do some pretty cool stuff.

 A "DM," or "direct message," is a private message between two Twitter users.
-It’s different than a public @mention because in order to send a DM, the recipient must follow you.
+It’s different from a public @mention because, in order to send a DM, the recipient must follow you.

-Your twitter “feed” (HubSpot customers know it as their “Timeline”) is any list of tweets that constantly updates when new tweets that fit the specificed criteria pop up.
+Your Twitter “feed” (HubSpot customers know it as their “Timeline”) is any list of tweets that constantly updates when new tweets that fit the specified criteria pop up.
 Your home feed updates every time someone you follow tweets.

 FF or #FF

-#FollowFriday started in January 2009 as a way to recommend other Twitter users to your followers.
+#FollowFriday started as a way to recommend other Twitter users to your followers.
 It happens on Fridays, and you can search Twitter for the hashtag on Fridays to watch the kudos pour in.
-(Cool tip for HubSpot customers: You can create a “#FollowFriday” stream in Social Inbox of a Contact list and see who your Contacts are recommending to follow.)

 A “follower” is someone who follows you on Twitter and sees your updates on their home feed.
 Just because someone follows you doesn't mean you have to follow them back, the way some other social networks work.
 But if you want to find some insightful marketers to follow, here’s a helpful list to get you going.